BestGuide is reader supported and may earn affiliate commission. Learn More.

 Company BBB Rating Accredited Since Type Min.
 Debt Fee Structure

-Cambridge Credit Counseling A+ 1998 Nonprofit credit counseling + DMP No minimum Max $75 setup, max $50/month; nonprofit
+Cambridge Credit Counseling A+ Nov 1, 1998 Nonprofit credit counseling + DMP No minimum Max $75 setup, max $50/month, nonprofit

-Debt Relief Advocates A March 2025 Debt settlement Varies Performance-based; contact for details
+Debt Relief Advocates A Mar 5, 2025 Debt settlement Varies Performance-based, contact for details

-BBB rating and accreditation data verified directly from BBB.org profiles as of April 2026.
-All accreditation dates confirmed from BBB profiles.
+*BBB rating and accreditation data verified directly from BBB.org public profiles.
+All accreditation dates confirmed from official BBB business profiles.

 Reviewed: Each BBB-Accredited Company